victorlepri/dns-assessment/README.md

 - **Linux**: Supports `apt-get`, `dnf`, and `zypper`
 - **WSL (Windows Subsystem for Linux)**: Treated as Linux

-*Note*: For Windows users not utilizing WSL, it's recommended to run the script within a WSL environment or a Unix-like terminal emulator.
+**Note**: Windows users not utilizing WSL should run the script within a WSL environment or a Unix-like terminal emulator.

----

-## 🚀 Usage
+## Usage

 1. **Clone the Repository**: